 Because a donor of semen is irrebuttably presumed not to be the child’s parent under Victorian law, the donor cannot be placed on the child’s birth certificate as a parent.
 To name a donor as a parent on a child’s birth certificate is to make a false declaration and penalties may apply.
 The legal parents are the birth mother and her female partner.
 For information on applying to the County Court for an order correcting a birth certificate to replace the donor with the mother’s female partner, visit www.rainbowfamilies.com.au.

 It is the responsibility of the fertility service to send the donor’s information to the central registry.
-In the case of home insemination with a known donor, it is the parents’ responsibility to send the registrar of Births, Deaths and Marriages a letter from the donor stating their full name, date of birth, place of birth and contact details.
+In the case of home insemination with a known donor, it is the parents’ responsibility to send a letter to Births, Deaths and Marriages Victoria stating the donor’s full name, date of birth, place of birth and contact details.
 The donor must sign the letter and provide proof of identity.

-For surrogacy arrangements involving artificial insemination, the surrogate and her partner are the child’s legal parents by reason of the legal presumptions of parentage under the SoCA (see pts II, III, IV).
+For surrogacy arrangements involving artificial insemination, the surrogate and her partner are the child’s legal parents due to the legal presumptions of parentage under the SoC Act (see pts II, III, IV).
 The surrogate is responsible for registering the child’s birth.
 The commissioning parents must apply to the County Court for a substitute parentage order (not less than 28 days after the birth and not more than six months after the birth) and provide a copy of the certified birth certificate.
-Once the court makes a substituted parentage order, the commissioning parents are presumed to be the child’s legal parents.
-Once received by the registrar, the registrar must register the surrogacy, enter the details in the Surrogate Birth Register and mark the original birth entry as “closed-surrogate” (see s 19A BDMR Act).
+Once the court makes a substituted parentage order, the commissioning parents are the child’s legal parents.
+The, the registrar must register the surrogacy, enter the details in the Surrogate Birth Register and mark the original birth entry as “closed-surrogate” (see s 19A BDMR Act).
 The presumption of the surrogate’s legal parentage does not prevail over a substituted parentage order (see s 19 SOC Act).
 The amended forms are available at www.bdm.vic.gov.au.